-Statement of Traffic Signal Timing Fees Program

-Planned Expenditures and Changes in Fund Balance
+Statement of Traffic Signal Timing Facilities Fee Program Planned Expenditures and Changes in Fund Balance

 As a condition of building occupancy permit issuance, the developer is required to update the traffic signal timing at all signalized locations determined by the City to experience significant changes in vehicular volumes and/or travel patterns as a result of the development.
+There is a reasonable relationship between the fee and its purpose because the fee is calculated to reflect the proportionate impact the development will have on increased traffic and traffic signal timing measured by the square footage of the development.

-There is a balance of \$17,045 in the Traffic Signal Timing Fee fund, which is expected to be used to fund improvements to traffic signal timing in the City.
+There is a balance of \$17,056 in the Traffic Signal Timing Fee fund, which is expected to be used to fund improvements to traffic signal timing in the City.